-The contents of this plan are audited by government to ensure that reinvestment of a proportion of the additional tuition fee paid by students is administered wisely, effectively and in accordance with the Higher Education (Northern Ireland) Order 2005.
+The contents of this plan are audited by government to ensure that reinvestment of a proportion of the additional tuition fee paid by students is invested in WAP wisely, effectively and in accordance with the Higher Education (Northern Ireland) Order 2005.

 HE Participants Numbers

 The diagram below illustrates the University’s long-standing success in attracting students from the full range of socioeconomic backgrounds.

 To maintain our success in widening access and to improve participation by enrolment further, the University, through the Widening Access and Participation Plan, has identified the following priorities:

 - Maintaining our reach and impact on under-represented groups.

 - Aligning resources to targeted interventions and our targets.

 - Improving conversion from our outreach to enrolments for hard-to-reach learners.